 Force Majeure.
 If either Party is rendered unable by a Force Majeure to carry out, in whole or part, its obligations under this Confirmation and such Party gives notice and full details of the event to the other Party as soon as practicable, then during the pendency of such Force Majeure but for no longer period, the obligations of the Party affected by the event (other than the obligation to make payments then due or becoming due with respect to performance prior to the event) shall be suspended to the extent required.
 The Party affected by the Force Majeure shall remedy the Force Majeure with all reasonable dispatch; provided, however, that this provision shall not require Seller to deliver, or Buyer to receive, the Contract Quantity at points other than the Delivery Point.

 With respect to Part 1, if a Force Majeure occurs during the Delivery Term, the amount of Energy not delivered because of the Force Majeure shall be delivered, by mutual agreement during the Delivery Term of Part 1, or, in any event, at the end of the Delivery Term of Part l.
-If replacement Energy is required to be delivered pursuant to this section as the result of a Force Majeure on a peak day, then the replacement Energy shall be delivered during a period similar to the Energy that was not delivered (e.g., if HE 500 to HE 1200 were not delivered to Force Majeure, then replacement Energy shall be delivered during HE 500 to HE 1200 on a peak day).
+If replacement Energy is required to be delivered pursuant to this Section as the result of a Force Majeure on a peak day, then the replacement Energy shall be delivered during a period similar to the Energy that was not delivered (e.g., if HE 500 to HE 1200 were not delivered to Force Majeure, then replacement Energy shall be delivered during HE 500 to HE 1200 on a peak day).

 With respect to Part 2, if Force Majeure occurs during the Delivery Term, the amount of Coal not delivered because of the Force Majeure may be delivered, by mutual agreement during the Delivery Term of Part 2, or, at the end of the Delivery Term of Part 2.

-4. Events of Default and Remedies. (a) An event of default ("Event of Default") shall mean with respect to a Party ("Defaulting Party") the occurrence and continuation of any of the following events: (i) the failure by the Defaulting Party to make, when due, any payment required under this Transaction if such failure is not remedied within three (3) Business Days after written notice of such failure is given to the Defaulting Party or (ii) the institution, with respect to the Defaulting Party, of a bankruptcy, reorganization, moratorium, liquidation or similar insolvency proceeding or other relief under any bankruptcy or insolvency law affecting creditors' rights or a petition is presented or instituted for its winding-up or liquidation.
+4. Events of Default and Remedies. (a) An event of default ("Event of Default") shall mean with respect to a Party ("Defaulting Party") the occurrence and continuation of any of the following events: (i) the failure by the Defaulting Party to make, when due, any payment required under this Transaction if such failure is not remedied within three (3) Business Days after written notice of such failure is given to the Defaulting Party, (ii) any representation or warranty made by such Party herein is false or misleading in any material respect when made or when deemed made or repeated, (iii) the failure to perform any material covenant or obligation set forth in Section 10 below (except to the extent constituting a separate Event of Default, and except for such Party’s obligations to deliver or receive the Energy or Coal, the exclusive remedy for which is provided in Section 2 above) if such failure is not remedied within three (3) Business Days after written notice, or (iv) the institution, with respect to the Defaulting Party, of a bankruptcy, reorganization, moratorium, liquidation or similar insolvency proceeding or other relief under any bankruptcy or insolvency law affecting creditors' rights or a petition is presented or instituted for its winding-up or liquidation.